asprasad/treebeard/docs/SOSP 24/Overview.md

 Treebeard takes a serialized decision tree ensemble as input (For example XGBoost JSON, ONNX etc.) and generates an optimized inference function.
 Treebeard automatically generates an optimized inference function from the serialized model and can either target CPUs or GPUs.
-The infrastructure that is used in the CPU and GPU compilation flows is mostly shared.

 Figure \ref{Fig:Overview} shows the structure of the Treebeard compiler.
 The inference computation is lowered through three intermediate representations -- high-level IR (HIR), mid-level IR (MIR) and low-level IR (LIR).
 The LIR is